SammySpinsAYarn/Blog/_posts/2023-08-21-where-do-we-go-from-here.md

 title_color: "#ffffff"
 comments: false
 ---
 Unfortunately, books need space.
 It isn't possible to fit endless tomes on a bookcase, and leaving random stacks everywhere because of overflow is inviting danger.
-So, if you have limited shelf space, here are a few ways to make the most of your bookcase without warping a book or hiding any.
+So, if you have limited shelf space, here are a few ways to make the most of your bookcase without warping a book.

 **S﻿ide Stacking**